AshBeast/bugbustertesting/README.md

 ```
 npm test
 ```
-run the mysql file or use your backup to get rid of the "test users" these tests created.
+run the mysql file or use your backup to get rid of the "test users" these tests created and other garbage info.

 To debug all the tests
 ```